 - Have a friend or family drop you off and pick you up

-3 Best Hollywood Sign Hike Trailheads:
+3 Best Hollywood Sign Hike Starting Points:

-Currently Closed: The N. Beachwood Dr. Trailhead/Hollyridge Trail is no longer accessible as of April 2017 due to a court ordered permanent closure of the Beachwood Gate.
+Do not use; currently closed.
+The N. Beachwood Dr. Trailhead/Hollyridge Trail is no longer accessible as of April 2017 due to a court ordered permanent closure of the Beachwood Gate.
 Instead, use Canyon Drive (Bronson Canyon/Brush Canyon Trail), which is 2 blocks east of Beachwood Drive (off Franklin).
 Or use the Griffith Observatory trail.
 Sign the petition to re-open this trailhead.

 Griffith Observatory is an great starting point for this hike.
 Parking is free at Griffith Observatory.
 The hike from Griffith Observatory to the Hollywood Sign is about 6 miles round-trip.
 It's not the easiest trail but it's perfect for those looking for more of a challenge.
 The trail from Griffith Observatory to the sign is called the Mt.
 Hollywood Trail.